pshenmic/dashscan/api/docs/RPC.md

 Each entry uses the same shape as `ProposalVote` on `/governance/proposal/:hash` (see [there](#get-governanceproposalhash)), with `proposalHash` filled in instead of being implied by the route.

 > Cost note: this is a fan-out of N RPC calls (one per active proposal).
 N is typically 10–50 on mainnet.
-Filtered-by-outpoint responses are tiny, so total latency is bounded by the slowest individual `getcurrentvotes` call, not the sum.
+Each call returns one entry per voting masternode; filtering happens in-process.
+Total latency is bounded by the slowest individual `getcurrentvotes` call, not the sum.

 ---